truenas/middleware/docs/userguide/index.rst

 ^^^^^^^^^

 Figure 13.2c shows the configuration screen that appears when you click the "Edit Jail" button for a highlighted jail's entry.
-This screen can also be accessed by expanding the jail's name in the tree view and clicking Edit.
+This screen can also be accessed by expanding the jail's name in the tree view and clicking "Edit".

 **Figure 13.2c: Jail's Edit Settings**